gordon-cs/gordon-360-api/README.md

 ##### GET

-`api/wellness` Gets the latest answer a student has sent as well as a boolean that specifies weather the answer is still valid based on the current time and time submitted.
+`api/wellness` Gets the latest answer a student has sent, as well as a boolean that specifies whether the answer is still valid based on when the answer was submitted.

 ##### POST